Sogdia: Prehistory

-Sogdiana possessed a Bronze Age urban culture: original Bronze Age towns appear in the archaeological record beginning with the settlement at Sarazm, Tajikistan, spanning as far back as the 4th millennium BC, and then at Kök Tepe, near modern-day Bulungur, Uzbekistan, from at least the 15th century BC.
+Sogdiana possessed a Bronze Age urban culture: original Bronze Age towns appear in the archaeological record beginning with the settlement at Sarazm, Tajikistan, which dates back as far as the 4th millennium BCE, and then at Kök Tepe, near modern-day Bulungur, Uzbekistan, from at least the 15th century BCE.

 Young Avestan period (c.
-900–500 BC)
+900–500 BCE)

 In the Avesta, namely in the Mihr Yasht and the Vendidad, the toponym of Gava (gava-, gāum) is mentioned as the land of the Sogdians.
 Gava is, therefore, interpreted as referring to Sogdia during the time of the Avesta.
-Although there is no universal consensus on the chronology of the Avesta, most scholars today argue for an early chronology, which would place the composition of Young Avestan texts like the Mihr Yasht and the Vendiad in the first half of the first millennium BCE.
+Although there is no universal consensus on the chronology of the Avesta, most scholars today argue for an early chronology, which would place the composition of Young Avestan texts such as the Mihr Yasht and the Vendidad in the first half of the first millennium BCE.

-Overview over the geographical horizon of the Young Avestan period.
-Sources for the different localizations are given in the file description.
+Overview of the geographical horizon of the Young Avestan period.
+Sources for the different localisations are given in the file description.